|Low Interest Rating:||4 / 5|

 The Navy Federal Credit Union Platinum credit card* has a 5.99% APR, which is one of the lowest interest rates in the industry.
 In addition, it has no annual fee, a low foreign transaction fee and penalty fees and a relatively low penalty APR.
 It also has a low cash-advance APR and fees.
 Unfortunately, it doesn’t offer a 0% introductory APR for new purchases.
 For cardholders seeking to save money on interest, this could be a huge drawback.

 Usually, when you borrow cash from an ATM machine, you immediately get hit with a high APR and costly cash-advance fees.
 The Navy Federal Credit Union Platinum card offers a cash-advance APR that is only 2% higher than your regular APR, and it will not exceed 18%.
 In addition, you pay no cash-advance fees if you use an NFCU ATM.
 If you use your card in a different ATM, the cash-advance fees range from 50 cents domestically to $1 internationally.

 Low penalty fees and APR

 While NFCU Platinum doesn’t waive the penalty APR, it keeps it reasonably low at 18%.
 The penalty fee is $20, which is much lower than the typical fee of $35 to $38.

 0% introductory APR for 12 months

-The NFCU Platinum card features a 0% intro APR on balance transfers for 12 months (offer expires Jun 30, 2021; 5.99%-18% variable APR thereafter).
+The NFCU Platinum card features a 0% intro APR on balance transfers for 12 months (offer expires Feb.
+28, 2022; 5.99% to 18% variable APR thereafter).
 The card also doesn’t charge a fee for balance transfers.
-While many balance transfer cards offer a 0% intro APR, their ongoing APRs tend to be much higher than 5.99%-18% variable, so the Platinum card could be a better fit if you need a low ongoing APR even after the promotional period.
+While many balance transfer cards offer a 0% intro APR, their ongoing APRs tend to be much higher than 5.99% to 18% variable, so the Platinum card could be a better fit if you need a low ongoing APR even after the promotional period.